British Rail Class 387: Great Northern

 From late 2016, 29 of the Class 387/1s operating on Thameslink were displaced by the delivery of s, and were transferred to Great Northern.
 They operate mostly on the Kings Cross–Cambridge–King's Lynn route, though they can also be seen on other services.
 These units were delivered in a white livery, with Southern green doors and Southern moquette.

 In 2018, 387105 was transferred to Gatwick Express services, but was not re-liveried into Gatwick Express red.
 It was transferred back to Great Northern in May 2020, regaining its original branding.

-In March 2021, it was announced that Great Northern would be withdrawing the remaining s from service in May 2021, with Class 387/2s from the Gatwick Express brand used to replace them.
+In March 2021, it was announced that Great Northern would be withdrawing the remaining s from service in May 2021, with ex Gatwick Express Class 387/2s used to replace them.

 In mid-July 2022, it received the 6 displaced Class 387/3 from c2c, to allow for some Class 387/2s to be sent back to Southern.